evantwout/web/source/installation.rst

    You may wish to change at least the following options:

+   .. _location-of-blas-and-lapack:

    - Location of BLAS and LAPACK.
 You can either use Intel MKL or manually specify BLAS and LAPACK libraries.
 If you intend to use the Python wrappers of BEM++, we recommend linking BEM++ with the same BLAS and LAPACK as the NumPy package.
-If your NumPy is linked with MKL (this is the case in Enthought Python, in particular), you can tell the BEM++ installer to detect the location of the MKL libraries automatically.
+If your NumPy is linked with MKL, as is the case with the full version of Enthought Python Distribution (i.e. other than EPD Free), you can tell the BEM++ installer to detect the location of the MKL libraries automatically.

      .. warning:: Many Linux distributions come with versions of BLAS and LAPACK built with the gfortran compiler.